- THE HUMAN CONDITION

 Neurofibrillary tangles are abnormal accumulations of a protein called tau that collects inside neurons.
 Healthy neurons, in part, are supported internally by structures called microtubules, which help guide nutrients and molecules from the cell body to the axon and dendrites.
 In healthy neurons, tau normally binds to and stabilizes microtubules.
 In Alzheimer’s disease, however, abnormal chemical changes cause tau to detach from microtubules and stick to other tau molecules, forming threads that eventually join to form tangles inside neurons.
 These tangles block the neuron’s transport system, which harms the synaptic communication between neurons.

 Emerging evidence suggests that Alzheimer’s-related brain changes may result from a complex interplay among abnormal tau and beta-amyloid proteins and several other factors.
-It appears that abnormal tau accumulates in specific brain regions involved in memory.
-Beta-amyloid clumps into plaques between neurons.
+It appears that abnormal tau accumulates in the soma (neuronal cell body) involved in memory.
+Beta-amyloid clumps into plaques between neurons (shown in blue).
 As the level of amyloid reaches a tipping point, there is a rapid spread of tau throughout the brain.
 These beta-amyloid and tau proteins are the distinguishing factors between Alzheimer’s disease and other age-related dementias that can only be seen in a brain autopsy.

 In 2010, we knew of just 10 genetic areas associated with Alzheimer’s.
 Today, thanks in large part to the work of NIH-funded researchers, we know of at least 80 genetic areas associated with this disease.
 Understanding which genes play a role — and what role they play — may help identify new methods to prevent, delay, or treat dementia.